-2. Plan to meet your assigned prisoner twice a year so that you can get to know each other, develop a connection, and find mutual areas of interest.
+2. Plan to meet your assigned mentee twice a year so that you can get to know each other, develop a connection, and find mutual areas of interest.

-3. Hold onto your prisoner’s journals carefully so that when they go before the Parole Board, they can show the Board documentation of the work they’ve been doing.
-There was an article in the New York Times recently about how the Parole Board is racist and stacked against inmates of color.
+3. Hold onto your mentee's journals carefully so that when they go before the Parole Board, they can show the Board documentation of the work they’ve been doing.
+There was an article in the New York Times recently about how the Parole Board is racist and stacked against incarcerated people of color.

-Right now, the average length of a meeting between an inmate and the Parole Board is four minutes, according to the National Lawyers Guild.
+Right now, the average length of a meeting between an incarcerated citizen and the Parole Board is four minutes, according to the National Lawyers Guild.
 That is four minutes to assess and decide the future of a person's life.
-We want the Parole Board to see the progress an inmate has made has while in prison and treat them fairly.
-Helping a person get their life back is a big responsibility - but your regular support, encouragement and guidance can help make this happen.
+We want the Parole Board to see the progress a person has made has while in prison and treat them fairly.
+Helping someone get their life back is a big responsibility - but your regular support, encouragement and guidance can help make this happen.

 "Be a lamp or a lifeboat or a ladder.

 Walk out of your house like a shepherd."